nhithutran/CoderAcademy/Term2/NhiThuTran_T2A2/README.md

 ## Application discussion

 ### **Explain the different high-level components (abstractions) in your app**
-Reborn Plants Marketplace application was developing using architectural framework based around the Model-View-Controller configuration splitting the code into three distinct and interconnecting components.
+Reborn Plants Marketplace application was developing using architectural framework based around the Model-View-Controller configuration splitting the code into three interconnecting components to seperate each area of concern.
 Puma web server routes http requests using information from the routes.rb file in the config folder.
-These routes decide which specific Controllers is executed and used to draw data from which Models.
+These routes decide which specific Controllers is executed and used to draw data from which Model.
 The Controller will also decide which data should be fetched for the required process and pass the relevant information back to the browser via the Views.

 To facilitate interaction between buyers with sellers, the applications primarily use CRUD functionality (Create, Read, Update and Delete).
 Primary actions to trade new, pre-loved plants, plant related books or accessories are managed via the respective controllers.
 The Listings controller provide users specific details relating to each listing stored across multiple tables.
+The Listings, Orders and Page controller also inherites useful methods and Devise specific code from the Application Controller.

 Through database associations with the user and order tables, user interaction with the application is managed.
 Users with authorisation can view their current listing(s) and previously bought or sold items.
 This also ensures the correct user has access to buy, edit or delete listings.